Listing Keys Hierarchically Using a Prefix and Delimiter

 For example, if you were storing information about cities, you might naturally organize them by continent, then by country, then by province or state.
 Because these names don't usually contain punctuation, you might select slash (/) as the delimiter.
 The following examples use a slash (/) delimiter.

-hierarchy you've created to list your data.
-For example, to list all the states in
+created to list your data.
+For example, to list all the states in USA, set

 example, assume you have a bucket (